 Physical appearance: An unusually disheveled appearance of a senior family member may be observed during a holiday visit.
-Neglecting to maintain daily cleanliness routines such as showering, brushing teeth and other basic grooming may possibly be indicative of health complications such as depression, dementia, or other physical impairments.
+Failure to maintain daily cleanliness routines such as showering, brushing teeth, and other basic grooming may be indicative of health complications such as depression, dementia, or other physical impairments.
 Inspect to see if clothes are clean and if the person appears to be keeping up with good grooming habits.

 Losing weight: At the dinner table, your senior loved one’s appetite may appear to be healthy through the holidays, but apparent weight loss without trying can be a sign that something’s wrong.
 For older adults, weight loss might be related to many factors, such as difficulty cooking or loss of taste or smell.
 In addition, weight loss is a sign of a more significant underlying problem, such as malnutrition, dementia, depression, or even cancer.